 Jared Archbold - Youth Program Assistant Director

 Jared grew up in the San Francisco Bay Area and spent many weekends and summers among the redwoods of the Russian River Valley, and the Sonoma Coast.
-With a degree in Audio Engineering, Jared worked in the Live Music and Corporate Production industry for over 10 years.
+With a degree in Audio Engineering, Jared worked in the Live Music and Corporate Audio/Visual industry for over 10 years.
 A growing passion for personal development led him to leave the audio world for the opportunity to make a difference in people's lives through designing and facilitating leadership development programs.
 In 2015 his path lead to participating in the Anake Outdoor School, and afterwards the Anake Leadership Program.
-He now brings his skills and experience to Wilderness Awareness School as full time staff.
+He now brings his skills and experience to Wilderness Awareness School as full a time staff member.

 Jared loves writing and performing his own music, as well as getting outside on a bike, kayak or by foot.